maxtillberg/ICEBridge/README.md

 - The import can be quite slow, therefore it can be a good idea to export/import larger buildings in parts, for example each floor.
 - It is faster to import zones and building bodies without geometries.
 - Importing without geometry will make zones non editable in IDA ICE and building bodies are more often non editable.
-- Coplanar surfaces will not be merged automaticly if import without geometry is used.
+- Coplanar surfaces will not be merged automatically  if import without geometry is used.
 - Building bodies can be created in Revit by deleting room bounding walls, floors and ceilings.
 - Spaces can be created from any closed volume, for example Revit rooms or spaces or IFCSpaces.
 - Building bodies and zones should if possible be created as objects that can be created in IDA ICE to be editable.